Personal Savings Account from American Express Bank, FSB

 Determining the Availability of a Deposit.
 The length of the delay is counted in business days from the day of your deposit.
 The length of the delay varies depending on the type of deposit and is explained below:

-- Funds from electronic deposits to your account that you have initiated through us (for example, online and telephone transfers) will generally be available for withdrawal on the sixth business day after the deposit is initiated.
+- Funds from electronic deposits to your account that you have initiated through us (for example, online and telephone transfers) will generally be available for withdrawal on the fifth business day after the deposit is initiated.